Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints.md

 **Use Case**:
 - Primary use: Create a brand new subscription for a user who doesn't have one
-- Secondary use: Replace an existing subscription with a new one
+- Secondary use: Replace an existing subscription with a new one (upgrade / downgrade)
 - When a user already has an active subscription, calling this endpoint will:
   1. Cancel the existing subscription
   2. Create a completely new subscription record
+  3. Create a new payment record
-  3. Allocate tokens based on the new plan
+  4. Allocate tokens based on the new plan
-- This is like a "replacement" operation rather than a modification
+  5. Update the user's token balance

 **Free Tier Subscriptions**:
 - For free tier subscriptions (plan ID 1), payment-related fields (`paymentProvider`, `externalPaymentId`, `amount`) should be omitted